brahadeesh1994/brahadeesh1994.github.io/aboutme.md

 ## About this blog

-My blog is intended to serve as an outlet for me to formulate and express some of the thoughts that enter my mind.
+My blog is intended to serve as a creative outlet for me.
 The two topics that occupy most of my attention are my mathematics and my music.

 By "my mathematics", I mean every piece of mathematics that catches my attention.
 But, I do not expect to write much about my ongoing research.
 Organizing my thoughts on _that_ will demand more time and effort than I can spare.
 Instead, my preference is to write about the "obvious" things --- those ideas that have been settled, and perhaps even made their way into the under/graduate curriculum.